-Once you’ve failed all those conservative measures and if you have a problem in your back like degenerative disc disease, spinal stenosis or scoliosis then you may be a surgical candidate.
+Once you’ve failed all those conservative measures and if you have a problem in your back like degenerative disc disease, spinal stenosis, or scoliosis then you may be a surgical candidate.
 Those patients often will benefit from a minimally invasive procedure that takes less than an hour.
-They can leave an hour after procedure and be back to work in a few days.
+They can leave an hour after the procedure and be back to work in a few days.
 Those patients really fit nicely into the minimally invasive category.

 The other group of patients that I referenced that have more severe problems such as weakness in their leg, maybe your foot won’t lift up, or bowel or bladder dysfunction.
 When you have symptoms like that you really don’t want to wait because those things can become permanent.
-Also, there’s other symptoms that a lot of times people don’t associate with spine problems, for example balance.
+Also, there are other symptoms that a lot of times people don’t associate with spine problems, for example, balance.
 If people have difficulty with balance or difficulty with fine motor movements of their hands those two things are often early indicators that there’s actually spinal cord damage occurring from the compression of the spinal cord.
 In those situations, it’s often important to get the pressure off the spinal cord sooner rather than later and the only way to do that is surgical.